rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

 ## Implementation considerations

-The implementation must take into account the limited resources available on the actual hardware, and thus implement the described algorithms as a set of request-response incremental operations without compromising the integrity of the update processes.
+The implementation must take into account any potential limited resources available on the actual hardware, and thus implement the described algorithms as a set of request-response incremental operations without compromising the integrity of the update processes.
 For example, to process just a single block, many request-response operations might be needed, and that would correspond to a single iteration in either of the above algorithms.

 ## Miscellaneous